Bunnypower4444/Celeste64Mod/ReadMe.md

 # Celeste 64: Fragments of the Mountain
-This is the source code and general information for *Celeste 64: Fragments of the Mountain*, a game made by the original Celeste developers in under 2 weeks for Celeste's 6th Anniversary.
-We haven't done a lot of 3D development so much of this is not very optimized, it's coded in libraries mostly intended for 2D games, and we put it all together very, very quickly.
-Consider this similar to a weekend jam game, so experiment and learn at your own risk!
+This is a mod for *Celeste 64: Fragments of the Mountain*, with a bunch of my ideas for improving and adding to the game as well as custom levels.
+Such features range from new gameplay objects, like purple orbs or wind, to general quality of life changes, like being able to start from any reached checkpoint.

-You can find prebuilt version of the game on [itch.io](https://maddymakesgamesinc.itch.io/celeste64).
+You can find the FitnessGram™ Pacer Test mod in the [pacer-test](https://github.com/Bunnypower4444/Celeste64Mod/tree/pacer-test) branch.

+A custom level (Forsaken City C-Side) is in progress.

 ### Installation
  - You need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)